eigerco/move-stdlib/README.md

 # move-stdlib for pallet-move

-This repository is part of the [pallet-move][pallet-move] project, which enables users to write smart contracts in Substrate-based blockchains with the Move language.
+This repository is part of the [pallet-move] project, which enables users to write smart contracts in Substrate-based blockchains with the Move language.
 This standard library can be included to provide elementary Move functions in Move smart contracts.
-To provide elementary pure Substrate functions, have a look at the [substrate-stdlib][substrate-stdlib].
+To provide elementary pure Substrate functions, have a look at the [substrate-stdlib].

 Currently, it contains the modules:
 - **ascii**